kippchicago/Data_Analysis/Dashboards/Board_Dashboard_121129.md

-## Are we building a sustainable finacial model
+## Are we building a sustainable financial model